bjsonnen/homelab/README.md

             <a href="https://k3s.io/">k3s</a>
         </td>
         <td>
-            A secure and lightweight Kubernetes distribution designed for production environments.
+            K3s is a highly available Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.
         </td>
     </tr>
     <tr>